moebiussurfing/ofxBeatClock/README.md

-# ofxGpuLutCube
+# ofxBeatClock

-openFrameworks addon to run a beat clock based in bpm / DAW style.
+openFrameworks addon to run a typical beat clock based in bpm / DAW style.